 July 29, 2020

-Report details recommendations to enhance the safety of fire service personnel responding to incidents at battery storage sites and improve fire prevention and suppression measures.
+Recommendations to enhance safety of fire service personnel responding to incidents at battery storage sites and improve fire prevention and suppression measures

-Columbia, Maryland, July 29, 2020 – UL Firefighter Safety Research Institute (FSRI) released a report today detailing a deflagration incident at a 2.16 MWh lithium-ion battery energy storage system (ESS) facility in Surprise, Arizona.
+Columbia, Md. – July 29, 2020 – UL's Fire Safety Research Institute (FSRI) released a report today detailing a deflagration incident at a 2.16 MWh lithium-ion battery energy storage system (ESS) facility in Surprise, Arizona.
 The report provides a detailed technical account of the explosion and fire service response, along with recommendations on how to improve codes, standards, and emergency response training to better protect first responders, maintenance personnel and nearby communities.

-“The ability to study lithium-ion battery-related fires on this scale with first-person accounts from the responding firefighters is critically important to protecting the lives of first responders in similar situations,” said UL FSRI Vice President of Research Steve Kerber.
+“The ability to study lithium-ion battery-related fires on this scale with first-person accounts from the responding firefighters is critically important to protecting the lives of first responders in similar situations,” said Steve Kerber, FSRI vice president and executive director.
 “We’re dealing with new technology, which brings about new fire-related hazards.
 We have an opportunity to learn from this incident and improve future outcomes by sharing resources and enhancing training and safety protocols.”

 This report is a first-of-its-kind research effort from UL FSRI to capture the experience of surviving firefighters to better understand a potentially devastating situation.
 Four career firefighters with specialized hazardous materials (hazmat) training were severely injured in the explosion.
 They recounted their experience to help inform the report, the investigation team’s understanding of how the fire and gases behaved, and subsequent recommendations for ESS safety training.